 Half of the participants were from Paris and 11% of Montréal in Canada, with others in Lyon, Nice, Nantes and Tourcoing, France.
 They had high levels of recreational drug use (44,5% last year, had used ecstasy, methamphetamine, amphetamine, cocaine, GHB or GBL) and 25% had more than five alcoholic drinks a day last month.

 The men had a median number of eight sexual partners in the last two months - similar to the PROUD, where the average participants ten in the previous three months.
 This was the only behavioral indicator that changed a bit during the study: it fell from 7,5 partners for two months in the placebo arm and not in the Truvada arm, which was statistically significant but still likely to be found.

 In addition to this slight drop in the number of partners in the placebo group participants, sexual behavior did not change during the study, with 70% throughout the study and in both arms having unprotected insertive anal sex in the previous two months, and two thirds of those who received unprotected receptive anal sex.

-Adhesion was as previously described: while it is difficult to measure or even define 'adhesion' to an intermittent scheme, 86% of participants Truvada They had tenofovir levels in the body consistent with what they would have took at least one dose per week.
-Interestingly, they did so eight men on placebo; these three had taken post-exposure prophylaxis (PEP), but probably the other five had taken "informal PrEP."
+Adhesion was as previously described: while it is difficult to measure or even define 'adhesion' to an intermittent scheme, 86% of participants Truvada had tenofovir levels in their body consistent with what they would have taken at least one dose a week.
+The interesting thing is that so did eight men on the placebo; these three had taken post-exposure prophylaxis (PEP), mas provavelmente os outros cinco tinham tomado “informal PrEP”.

 Only 43% self report, however, said they had taken PrEP in accordance with the study scheme the last time you had sex, while 28% had not taken at all.